myrakrusemark/Daisy-openAI-chat/README.md

 Some people argue that text models and AI are not thinking, but just using heuristics.
 However, when we examine ourselves, we too are simply a collection of learned behavior and responses.
 Although GPT-3.5 may not be perfect, it is important to reflect on ourselves and determine how much better we truly are.

-##Compatibility
+### Compatibility
 This software is designed to run on Windows and Raspberry Pi, as well as other ARM Linux implementations.
 This means you can easily repurpose an old desktop as a voice assistant using the Windows version, or use a Raspberry Pi to create a standalone voice assistant device.

 I am also working on developing a case for the Pi (with WM8960 audio hat) and a breakout box for desktops, which will make it even easier to set up and use this software.

-Example usage: python daisy.py --model text-davinci-003

 ### To-Do
-- Cool Features
 - Configure external services as modules
 - Currently working on hardware (Raspberry PI case, Desktop breakout box)
 - Save and email contexts
 - Web UI configuration
     - Manage modules
     - Configure services (Language model, TTS/STT, wake word, etc)
     - Manage load or export conversation contexts
 - Insert weather information start prompt
 - Get to know users.
 For instance, keep track of a persnality profile so you can begin to ask questions like "What would my wife like for her birthday?"
     - Using pyannote.audio to diarize speakers and identify them in each "user" message
     - Ask the AI to compare each message from a specific user to their personality profile and add new bits if it hears something new.
 - Summarize and reset contexts when a conversation reaches max token value
 - Incorporate a prompt to encourage the use of SSML for adding emotional inflection to Daisy's responses
     - This is achievable and by using a DAN-style prompt, Daisy will generate outputs in SSML with appropriate emphasis.